-Finally, we exclude Massachusetts entirely from the indirect estimation because, unlike other localities where most homeless asylum seekers were identified in the PIT as being of "Hispanic/Latino" ethnicity, demographic estimates from the state housing office suggest that most of the state's homeless asylum seekers were from Haiti and hence would not be captured in our Hispanic-based approach.8 Instead, we obtain our national indirect estimate based on all localities excluding Massachusetts and add in the state's direct estimate as a final step.
+of the state's homeless asylum seekers were from Haiti and hence would not be captured in our Hispanic-based approach.
+Instead, we obtain our national indirect estimate based on all localities excluding Massachusetts and add in the state's direct estimate as a final step.